CarlosHPlata/notes-vault/Coding/Vim/Buffers.md

 - You can list all the buffers with (vimCmd::`buffers`)
 - You can init an empty buffer with (vimCmd::`enew`)

+# 📃 Buffers 21-10-2024

+- A buffer is a view of a file system
+- A buffer is contained in a window.

+Buffers act as a view **per file** meaning that 2 windows opening the same file are viewing **the same buffer**.

 ## 📜 Notes and Ideas
 ---